TRS provides retirement, disability and death benefits to its members, in addition to a variety of services.

 Next, complete the required fields.

-Enter your Social Security number, birth date and TRS Member ID.
-If you received an email with a link to this page, your Member ID can be found within the email.
+Enter the last four digits of your Social Security number, birth date and TRS Member ID.
+Your Member ID is on your TRS Membership Card, which TRS sends to every member, via either mail or email.
 You also can call TRS at 877-927-5877 (877-9-ASK-TRS) for your Member ID.

-If the Social Security number, birth date and Member ID you entered matches those we have on file for you, a new page will open that will instruct you to create a username.
+If the last four digits of your Social Security number, birth date and Member ID entered matches those we have on file for you, a new page will open that will instruct you to create a username.

 Your username and password will be immediately established with the proper information.
 You may enter the secure area the same day.
 Additional sign-in screens are also part of the process.
 With your personalized answers in place, future visits to the area will confidently assure you that you are visiting the official TRS website.
 If you forget your username or password before your next sign in, you will need to enter your Member ID to gain access to your account.